Joan of France, Duchess of Berry: Religious life and sainthood

 Joan died on 4 February 1505 and was buried in the chapel of the Annonciade monastery.
-Her grave, however, was desecrated during the French Wars of Religion and her body, which was found to be incorrupt, was burned by the Huguenots during their sack of Bourges on 27 May 1562.
+Her grave was desecrated during the French Wars of Religion and her body, which was found to be incorrupt, was burned by the Huguenots during their sack of Bourges on 27 May 1562.
 Soon after her death, miracles and healings attributed to her were said to have occurred.
 The cause for her canonization was begun in 1631 and Pope Benedict XIV beatified her on 21 April 1742.
 She was canonized on 28 May 1950 by Pope Pius XII.

 Legacy

 The religious sisters of the Order of the Annunciation of the Blessed Virgin Mary still maintain their way of life in monasteries in France, Belgium, Costa Rica and Poland.
 The sisters serve in Belgium, Burundi, Cameroon, the Democratic Republic of the Congo, France and Guatemala.